Nexus-Mods/NexusMods.App/docs/development-guidelines/UICodingGuidelines.md

 ### Trees

+!!! tip "If you need to make trees which could potentially have many items, use [TreeDataGrid](#trees-with-columns-treedatagrid) instead."

 Dynamic Data also supports trees without tree structures.
 The data internally is flat.
 As an example, we'll create a `PersonViewModel`:

 ```csharp